hashcloak/Meson/docs/docs/docs.md

 ...
 [[Mixes]]
   Identifier = ""
-  IdentityKey = "RVAjV/p1azndjGUjuyOUq2p5X46tva2DmXJhGo84DUk="
+  IdentityKey = "RVAjV/p1azndjGUjuyOUq2p5X46tva2DmXJhGo84DUk=" # Mix public key

 [[Providers]]
-  Identifier = "provider-name"
+  Identifier = "provider-name" # The name of your provider.
+It needs ot be the same.
-  IdentityKey = "92gxXY/Y8BaCWoDMCFERWGxQBMensH9v/kVLLwBFFg8="
+  IdentityKey = "92gxXY/Y8BaCWoDMCFERWGxQBMensH9v/kVLLwBFFg8=" # Provider public key
 ...
 ```

-__Note__ that the `Identifier` key for the Mixes list is empty.
-From testnet usage we recommend you leave this value as an empty string.
+__Note__ that the `Identifier` value for mixes needs to be an empty string because of [this](https://github.com/katzenpost/authority/blob/master/nonvoting/server/config/config.go#L299-#L304).

 Once the new keys are added to `authority.toml`, you need to restart your authority by running `docker service rm authority` and restarting the docker service of the authority.